 The popular indoor court game is not recognized as the most punishing contact sport.
 But, the health and safety rules in badminton will help you reduce physical injuries.

-Shuttle Badminton Court Size, Net Height, and Boundary Line Markings
+Badminton Court Size and Net Height with Boundary Line Markings